ON THIS PAGE

 Introduction: The Missing Message

-The many calls to return to God and keep His commandments
+Repentance in The Old Testament The many calls to return to God and keep His commandments

+Repentance in The New Testament Two Greek words.
 "Repent" and "Repentance" - explicitly linked to sin

-The Parable of The Prodigal Son
+The Parable of The Prodigal Son The best illustration of Biblical repentance

-Sorrow, pulling up your socks, or avoiding wrongdoing for fear of the consequences is NOT repentance
+What Biblical Repentance Isn't Sorrow, pulling up your socks, or avoiding wrongdoing for fear of the consequences is NOT repentance

 The Consequences of NOT Repenting

-Rosh Hashanah - The Days of Awe and Yom Kippur - Day of Repentance
+Rosh Hashanah - The Days of Awe and Yom Kippur - Day of Repentance Signs of Things To Come

-The two sides of the one coin
+Summary The two sides of the one coin

-Considering that an uncountable number of verses (in both Testaments) make it very plain that repentance is an indispensable part of salvation, one would imagine that Christians would make every effort to understand how the Bible defines repentance.
+Introduction: The Missing Message Considering that an uncountable number of verses (in both Testaments) make it very plain that repentance is an indispensable part of salvation, one would imagine that Christians would make every effort to understand how the Bible defines repentance.

 Unfortunately this is far from the case.

 All too often In the modern church belief alone is being touted as the basis of salvation with repentance largely ignored.
-Even if it is taught, the meaning of the word has either been so watered down or inaccurately explained that it no longer bears any resemblance to Biblical repentance.
+Even when it is taught, the meaning of the word has either been so watered down or inaccurately explained that it no longer bears any resemblance to Biblical repentance.

+Israel The 'Chosen' Nation?
 Some of us may be misled by the fact that Israel in the Old Testament and believers in the New were called the Lord's 'chosen people'.

 "For you are a holy people to the Lord your God; the Lord your God has chosen you to be a people for His own possession out of all the peoples who are on the face of the earth.
 (Deuteronomy 7:6 NASB)